tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

   ...
 {% endhighlight %}

 Save and test.
-Nyan Cat now accelerates and decelerates, however, the velocity never quite reaches zero:
+Nyan Cat now accelerates and decelerates, and although (s)he appears to drift to a complete stop, the velocity never quite reaches zero:

 <figure>
   <img src="{{ site.url }}/img/aitvuup2/07-test-friction-stop.png" class="fullwidth" />
-  <figcaption>The velocity value (floating-point) is a simplified representation of <code>0.000000000000000000004498928</code></figcaption>
+  <figcaption>This floating-point velocity value is a simplified representation of <code>0.000000000000000000004498928</code></figcaption>
 </figure>

 ### Bringing Nyan Cat to a Complete Stop

 The simplest way to bring Nyan Cat's velocity to a complete halt is to round it to zero.
-Add a `chop` function that harnesses Unity's `Mathf.Abs`:
+Add your own `chop` function to perform this task:

 {% highlight js %}
 ...

 function chop(v:Vector, tolerance:float) {
   var mag:float = magnitude(v);

-  var result = new Vector();
+  if (Mathf.Abs(mag) < tolerance) {

-  if (Mathf.Abs(mag) > tolerance) {
+    v.x = 0;
-    result = v;
+    v.y = 0;
   }

-  return result;
+  return v;
 }

 ...
 {% endhighlight %}

-`Mathf.Abs` does the rounding down, and if this result falls within `tolerance` parameter, a zero is returned.
+[`Mathf.Abs`](https://docs.unity3d.com/ScriptReference/Mathf.Abs.html) converts negative values to positive (absolute) values, and if the result falls beneath the `tolerance` parameter, a vector of `(0, 0)` is returned.
 Call the function in the `Update` function, and set the tolerance to `0.01`:

 {% highlight js %}
 function Update () {